Sajad-Hussaini/sgsim/README.md

 ```

 ## Usage
-For a detailed walkthrough of how to use SGSIM, check out the `how_to_run_model_with_example.py` file.
-This example illustrates step-by-step procedures for using the SGSIM package to simualate a recorded accelerogram.
+For a detailed guide on using SGSIM, refer to the `how_to_run_model_with_example.py` file.
+This example provides a step-by-step walkthrough for simulating a recorded accelerogram with SGSIM.
-The user can access the script from below and specify an accelergoram file path and its format (an 'nga' for NGA or 'esm' for ESM source format).
+To run the example, import the script as shown below (Use go to the definition to see the script).
+You can specify an accelerogram file path and format ('nga' for NGA or 'esm' for ESM source formats).
 `from SGSIM.examples import how_to_run_model_with_example`
+More examples and instructions will be available soon.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 See the LICENSE file for details.